The Housemaid (1960 film): Reception and legacy

 In 2003, Jean-Michel Frodon, editor-in-chief of Cahiers du cinéma, wrote that the discovery of The Housemaid by the West, over 40 years after the film's debut, was a "marvelous feeling—marvelous not just because one finds in writer-director Kim Ki-young a truly extraordinary image maker, but in his film such an utterly unpredictable work".
+On the review aggregator website Rotten Tomatoes, 100% of 5 critics' reviews are positive.

 Comparing the director to Luis Buñuel, Frodon wrote Kim is "capable of probing deep into the human mind, its desires and impulses, while paying sarcastic attention to the details".
 He called The Housemaid "shocking", noting that "the shocking nature of the film is both disturbing and pleasurable".
 Frodon pointed out that The Housemaid was only one early major film in the director's career, and that Kim Ki-young would continue "running wild through obsessions and rebellion" with his films for decades to come.

 Director Bong Joon Ho stated that The Housemaid served as an inspiration for his 2019 film Parasite.
 Both films involve lower-class characters threatening the stability of an upper-class family.
 Bong had previously spoken about The Housemaid on its 2013 Criterion Collection edition.
+As part of the Academy Museum of Motion Pictures' two-year exhibition, Director's Inspiration: Bong Joon Ho, the film was also included among nine features personally selected by Bong for its 2026 screening series, "A Lifetime of Inspiration: Bong Joon Ho."